 MemoryCare helps families facing Alzheimer's disease or other types of dementia by providing education, guidance, support, and counsel.

-Utilizing a multidisciplinary holistic model of care, we provide diagnostic work-up, disease management planning, training and medical assistance to manage difficult behaviors, caregiver training, counseling and support.
-All families are provided with a detailed written care plan that is amended as the dementia progresses and have full access to our resource library and staff for educational material.
-MemoryCare staff is devoted to providing community education on dementia, caregiving, and aging related health issues.
-We teach professional health care providers on these topics as well.
+Utilizing a multidisciplinary holistic model of care, we provide diagnostic work-ups, disease management planning, training and medical assistance to manage difficult behaviors, caregiver training, counseling, and support.
+All families are provided with a detailed written care plan that is amended as the dementia progresses and have full access to our resource library and staff for educational materials.
+The MemoryCare staff is devoted to providing community education on dementia, caregiving, and aging related health issues.
+We teach professional health care providers about these topics as well.

-MemoryCare provided comprehensive services to 872 patients and 2613 enrolled caregivers in 2009.
-MemoryCare staff and volunteers provided community and professional education to over 1800 participants in 2009.
+MemoryCare provided comprehensive services to 944 patients and 3,276 enrolled caregivers in 2014.
+MemoryCare staff and volunteers provided community and professional education to over 1,750 individuals in 2014.